Get Started

 Approvals start simple, then you add roles.
 Then exceptions.
 Then “send it back to draft”.
 Then audits.
 Then a second department shows up.
 Suddenly your codebase is a museum of if/else branches and half-manual procedures.

-A Scheme is the blueprint
+A scheme is the blueprint

 A Workflow Scheme describes what your business process looks like: